 Gmail has become the most popular email service in the world, ever since it was introduced back in 2004.
-Granted, it doesn’t have an excellent track record when it comes to privacy, but for pure ease of use and great features, nothing can touch the Google behemoth.
-There are so many Gmail features that it can often be difficult to keep track of them all.
-So here’s Android Authority’s ultimate guide to Gmail, with all the features you knew existed, and some you may not have known about.
+Granted, it doesn’t have an excellent track record regarding privacy, but for pure ease of use and great features, nothing can touch the Google behemoth.
+There are so many Gmail features that it can often be challenging to track them all.
+So here’s Android Authority’s ultimate guide to the Gmail features you knew existed and some you may not have known about.

 Read also: How to set up and use Gmail in Outlook

 Gmail is the email service set up and run by Google since 2004.
 At first, it was an invite-only service, but eventually, Google opened it up to anybody who wanted in.
 It was revolutionary at the time because it offered more storage space and features than any other email platform at that point.
 In fact, Google claimed we would never have to delete another email ever again. #